Natick Lawn Installation Services

 Post-Installation Establishment Care & Long-Term Maintenance Planning in Natick

-• Seed/Hydroseeding: Light, frequent watering 2-3 times daily for 2-3 weeks; avoid runoff.
-Fertilize 4-6 weeks post-installation with slow-release nitrogen.
-Mow when grass reaches 3-4 inches, cutting to 2.5-3 inches with sharp blades.
+After installation, follow method-specific watering: sod requires immediate deep watering and daily irrigation for 2 weeks; seed and hydroseeding need 2-3 light waterings daily for 2-3 weeks.
+Fertilize 4-6 weeks post-installation with slow-release nitrogen, and mow when grass reaches 3-4 inches, cutting to 2.5-3 inches (never remove more than 1/3 of blade height).
 Monitor for pests and diseases, and consult UMass Extension Turf Program for diagnostics.
-Fall is optimal for installation (late August-September), while spring is suitable after soil temps reach 50-55°F. Transition to regular maintenance and develop sustainability plans for MA’s climate extremes.
+Fall is optimal for establishment; spring is suitable after soil warms to 50-55°F. Transition to regular maintenance and develop sustainability plans for MA climate extremes.

 What Neighborhoods Do We Serve Throughout Natick, MA?